Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 Without this, adoption becomes inconsistent and risk increases.

 Enterprise AI does not stabilise after deployment.
-It requires ongoing oversight.
+It involves ongoing oversight.

 Model Changes and Behaviour Drift